 DEPRESSION AND Mood Disorder

 A family history of mental illness will increase the likelihood of a person developing depression.
-Chronic drug and alcohol use can also lead to depression in the Perth, community.
+Chronic drug and alcohol use can also lead to depressive behaviour in the Perth, community.
 There may also be those that try to cope through drug and alcohol use.

 There are specific symptoms that would lead to a diagnosis of an episode of depression.
 These include (within a two week period):- To feel depressed most of the day, a diminished interest in work, activities, weight loss or gain, problems sleeping, feelings of fatigue or worthlessness.
 Some individuals feel so depressed that they will have thoughts of suicide.
 Identifying when loved ones have thoughts of suicide is an important step in seeking help when needed.

 EFFECTIVE TREATMENT FOR DEPRESSION

 There are a range of specific anxiety conditions, including social phobia which is the most common type.
 Social phobia is a form of anxiety when a person has intense fear of being scrutinised in public.

 Other types are:

 Behavioural Treatment And Support For Depression In WA

 Early information and intervention is the key to the professional treatment.
 Identifying signs of continued depressed mood and thoughts of suicide is the first step.
 Then seeking help is the next step.
 Engaging with a Clinical Psychologist directly or via a person’s Doctor, under the Better Access Initiative in Australia (Using Medicare), are ways to get psychological information, counselling, and support services underway.
 You can contact Swan Valley Psychology Centre online, by phone or email.

 Contact us for more information.